Rebels Travel to Knoxville in Final Series of Regular Season

-Windy Thees, who started the Memphis softball program and built the Tigers into an NCAA Tournament team, just completed her second season as the head coach at Ole Miss.
+Windy Thees, who started the Memphis softball program and built the Tigers into an NCAA Tournament team, is in her third season as the head coach at Ole Miss in 2014.

 RT Cantillo became the fifth Rebel ever to be named to the All-Southeastern Conference Second Team (2012), while Allison Brown became the Rebels' seventh SEC All-Freshman Team selection (2012), and fourth All-Region selection (2013).

 The Rebels scored 73 more runs in Thees' first year than the previous season, committed 14 fewer errors and raised the team batting average by .030.
 In the circle, Ole Miss pitchers lowered their team ERA from 4.64 to 4.55.

 Thees arrived in Oxford after starting the Memphis Tigers' program from scratch in 2005 and led her squad to the school's best season in 2011 with a 36-14 record and the program's first berth in the NCAA Tournament.
 The Tigers finished fourth in Conference USA in 2011 with a 15-7 mark in league play, which was the best conference record in school history.
 In non-conference play, Memphis knocked off eventual NCAA Tournament teams Kentucky and Stanford and reeled off a school-record 10-game winning streak.

 Under Thees' tutelage, Heather Mott earned first-team All-C-USA and second-team NFCA All-Region honors in 2011, while Ashleigh King was named to the C-USA All-Freshman team.
 In her six seasons at Memphis, Thees' players earned nine all-conference awards, eight all-conference freshman team selections and three NFCA All-South Region selections.
 In 2010, Lelani Barnardino and Vanessa Walle earned second team All-C-USA honors and Carly Hummel was named to the All-Conference-USA Freshman Team.